eoconsulting/stock_move_ext/README.md

  * Allow users to delete stock move when state != draft.
  * Fix the update of min/max date and expected date in calendar view of Stock Picking
+ * Fix when a product is changed in a stock move, the description is updated too
  * Better message exceptions
  * Take default "Delivery Method" in Picking from default "Picking Policy" (configurable by "Setup Picking Policy" wizard)